6 min read

 • Software Development

-After nearly 25 years of building for the web—from Perl to PHP, through the jQuery years, and into the modern JavaScript era—I've seen tooling come and go.
-I've watched JavaScript bundlers get faster, server-side rendering improve, and React evolve from a simple view library into a full-stack platform.
-But for a while now, I've felt that we could do better—much better.
+After nearly 25 years of building for the web, from Perl to PHP, through the jQuery years, and into the modern JavaScript era, I've watched tooling come and go.
+Bundlers got faster, server-side rendering improved, and React evolved from a simple view library into a full-stack platform.
+But for a while now, I've felt like I could do better.

-Today, I'm excited to introduce Runtime Accelerated Rendering Infrastructure (Rari), a full-stack React framework that delivers performance numbers I once thought impossible with React:
+Today I'm introducing Runtime Accelerated Rendering Infrastructure (rari), a full-stack React framework that delivers performance numbers I didn't think were possible with React:

 • 4.04x faster component rendering under load (4.23ms vs 17.11ms average response time)